 Therapeutic Massage Therapy

-Expenses related to therapeutic massage are shareable if the therapy is related to an eligible need and prescribed by a licensed medical provider.
-Massage therapy is shareable for 25 sessions per need, up to $3,000.
+Expenses related to therapeutic massage are shareable if the therapy is related to an eligible medical need request and prescribed by a licensed medical provider.
+Massage therapy is shareable for 25 sessions per need request, up to $3,000.

 Tobacco Use over 50

-Medical cost sharing for the needs of tobacco users 50 years of age and older is limited to $50,000 for each of the following four disease categories
+Medical cost sharing for the medical need requests of tobacco users 50 years of age and older is limited to $50,000 for each of the following four disease categories:

 • Heart conditions